facelessuser/soupsieve/docs/src/markdown/selectors/pseudo-classes.md

 Selects elements that contain the provided text.
 Text can be found in either itself, or its descendants.

 Originally, there was a pseudo-class called `:contains()` that was originally included in a [CSS early draft][contains-draft], but was dropped from the draft in the end.
-Soup Sieve implements it how it was originally proposed accept for two
+Soup Sieve implements it how it was originally proposed except for two
 differences: it is called `:-soup-contains()` instead of `:contains()`, and it can accept either a single value, or a comma separated list of values.
 An element needs only to match at least one of the items in the comma separated list to be considered matching.